oklas/react-through/docs/introduction/CoreConcepts.md

 # Core Concepts

 The core concepts is simple and base idea is to use new type of react component — agent component.
-The **agent** is an intermediator which transfer its props through react tree to another component which receive that props and renders content based on received props.
+The **agent** is an intermediator which maps its props through react tree to another component which receive that props and renders content based on received props.